The rigidity of dimension estimate for holomorphic functions on K\"ahler manifolds: Introduction

 Frankel's conjecture was resolved independently by Siu-Yau \cite{SY80} via differential geometry and by Mori \cite{Mori79} via algebraic geometry (more general Hartshorne conjecture was proved, see \cite{Hartshorne70}).
 As a natural continuation, Howard-Smyth-Wu \cite{HSW81} and Mok \cite{Mok88} established the structure theorem for compact K\"ahler manifolds with non-negative holomorphic bisectional curvature: the universal cover of a compact K\"ahler manifold with non-negative holomorphic bisectional curvature is biholomorphically isometric to the product of complex Euclidean space with compact K\"ahler manifolds of certain type.

 For Yau's uniformization conjecture, although it is still open in general, the research along this direction has produced many significant results and methods.
-In \cite{SY77}, Siu-Yau initiated a program of constructing embedding from $M$ to complex Euclidean spaces by using holomorphic functions with polynomial growth (see Definition \ref{defs O and Od} below).
-Such strategy was applied in the work of Mok-Siu-Yau \cite{MSY81} and Mok \cite{Mok84}.
+In \cite{SY77}, Siu-Yau initiated a program of constructing embedding of a complete K\"ahler manifold into the complex Euclidean space by using holomorphic functions with polynomial growth (see Definition \ref{defs O and Od} below).
+Such strategy was applied in the work of Mok-Siu-Yau \cite{MSY81} and Mok \cite{Mok84}, where Conjecture \ref{Yau uniformization conjecture} was solved under the maximal volume growth and some curvature decay assumptions.
 Via K\"ahler-Ricci flow, Chau-Tam \cite{CT06} confirmed Conjecture \ref{Yau uniformization conjecture} under the maximal volume growth and bounded curvature assumptions.
 Later, only assuming the maximal volume growth, Conjecture \ref{Yau uniformization conjecture} was solved independently by Liu \cite{Liu19} via Gromov-Hausdorff convergence theory and by Lee-Tam \cite{LT20} via K\"ahler-Ricci flow.
 Here we mention that the above list is far from complete.
 There are many important contributions by various authors on Conjecture \ref{Yau uniformization conjecture}.
 We refer the reader to surveys \cite{CT08,CZ24} and the references therein.

 \begin{definition} Let $(M,\omega)$ be a complete $n$-dimensional K\"ahler manifold.
 Define

 For $p_{0}\in M$ and $d\geq0$, define

 where $r(p_{0},p)$ denotes the distance between $p_{0}$ and $p$.
 If $f\in\O_{d}(M)$ for some $d\geq0$, then we say that $f$ is a holomorphic function with polynomial growth. \end{definition}